craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Gear....md

 Given this, Traders within the Old will often quote prices in Ancient Coin rather than Silver or Gold, but nevertheless they are very willing to take barter exchanges of equal or greater value.

 > Ancient Coin is worth 200gp or more outside the Old to some collectors, but within the Old, it can be exchanged for only some 50gp of equipment.
-> Otherwise, when Ancient Coin is not exchanged, five Durandurm Magazines, ...
+> Otherwise, when Ancient Coin is not exchanged, five Durandurm Magazines, three Pineapple Grenades, or a Carbine and some are generally acceptable alternatives.

 ### Arms